 So.
 Much.
 Waste.
 According to the NEA, food waste makes up approximately 10% of the total waste in Singapore.
 Around Chinese New Year, with all the reunions and celebrations centered around food and the dinner table, I would imagine that this rate goes up.
 We’re indeed privileged to live in a society in which food, for the most part, is plentiful and its abundance can often be taken for granted.

-In fact, I myself have done this.
+In fact, I myself have done this (but you must ask for permission from the shop owner first).
 You just can’t believe what perfectly good and edible delicacies you can find behind a restaurant, grocery store, bakery, or food processing plant.
-I’ve even done it here in Singapore, albeit to a much lesser extent, and I ask for permission by the dumper before I do it fearing that there are laws that prohibit this.
+I’ve even done it here in Singapore, albeit to a much lesser extent.
+And I always ask for permission by the dumper before I do it, fearing that there are laws that prohibit this.

 I actually don’t mind that they were in a dumpster.
 I know many people still will have a reaction of disgust, but vegetables out in nature are not that clean anyway.
 Do they not come from the ground, where people or animals may step, or where birds poop, or bugs breed?
 Just because the veggies look clean and sterile in the grocery store doesn’t mean they are that way in nature.

 Though, it’s been a while since I’ve done it, I’ve always been satisfied with the quality of what I find, have never gotten food poisoning, and know that I’m doing my part to reduce food waste.
 If there is ever a day to start, it would be the first day of Chinese New Year since that’s when a lot of businesses close and dump all their food, even perfectly good packaged food.